Pruning

 static constexpr uint32_t PRUNING_SEED_STRIPE_SHIFT = 0;

-The possible inputs/ outputs of this function (log_stripes is always 3)
+The possible inputs/outputs of this function (log_stripes

-Getting A Seeds Log Stripes
+Getting A Seed's Log Stripes

 Monero currently only accepts a log stripes value of 3 and will reject any peers that use a different value.
-The function to calculate a seeds log stripes is:
+The function to calculate a seed's log stripes is:

 constexpr inline uint32_t get_pruning_log_stripes(uint32_t pruning_seed) {